-The assembling of every recruiting class is a unique process, as early plans change and surprises occur.
+The assembling of every recruiting class is unique, as early plans change and surprises occur.
 Along the way, some commits inevitably change their minds.

 Reasons for de-commitments include academic issues, coaching changes and desires to explore other opportunities.
-In the case of Penn State this cycle, it’s important to note that defensive end Dorian Hardy and safety Isheem Young both left the class following off-field incidents.
+In the case of Penn State this cycle, it is important to note that defensive end Dorian Hardy and safety Isheem Young left the class after off-field incidents.

-So in reviewing the de-commitments from Penn State this cycle, we’ll keep those two off the list.
-Here’s a look back at three recruits who opted out of Nittany Lions pledges due to necessity or personal reasons — and what they’ve done since.
+So, in reviewing the de-commitments from Penn State this cycle, we will keep those two off the list.
+Here is a look at three recruits who opted out of Nittany Lions pledges because of necessity or personal reasons — and what they have done since.

 5-star DE/LB Micah Parsons (Harrisburg, Pa.) — Signed with Penn State